IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note 1: This does not trigger the Worklist Client to change the report context to the referenced study in the event.

-In addition to the requirements in the Table 1:XX.1.1.3.1-1, when received a DiagnosticReport-open event, the Worklist Client shall detect if the report context is a new report context or a report context that is resumed.
+If the report context is resumed, then the Worklist Client shall be able to restore the application to a state associated to the report context closely resemble the application state before the interruption.

 > Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
-See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for design considerations.
+See [Subscriber Local Context and Local State](volume-1.html#1xx4110-resuming-contexts-subscriber-local-context-and-local-state) for design considerations.

-If the report context is resumed, then the Worklist Client shall be able to restore the application to the same state associated to the report context as before the interruption.

 ##### 1:XX.1.1.3.2 Event Producing Requirements